 Since 2010, Eskolta has helped more than 1,000 educators and more than 54 schools to improve how they foster student learning and development.
 Our own change-making work has touched the lives of more than 20,000 students across New York City to achieve a brighter future.

 Join us this coming October to raise funds for Eskolta’s critical work in schools—creating school culture where educators and students feel valued, heard, and supported!
-Enjoy an evening of inspiring program, food and drinks, student art, and of course, the opportunity to learn about Eskolta’s good work.
+Enjoy an evening featuring an inspiring program, food and drinks, student art, and of course, the opportunity to learn about Eskolta’s good work.

 We invite you to celebrate the work that is making school improvement a reality in New York City public schools!